 Whether you suffer from Alzheimer’s disease or you simply have memory problems, certain vitamins and fatty acids have been said to slow or prevent memory loss.
 The long list of potential solutions includes vitamins like vitamin B-12, herbal supplements such as ginkgo biloba, and omega-3 fatty acids.
 But can a tablet really boost your memory?

-Unfortunately, much of the evidence for the popular “cures” isn’t very strong.
+Much of the evidence for the popular “cures” isn’t very strong.
 Here, we discuss what recent clinical studies have to say about vitamins and memory loss.

-B12 deficiency is most common among older people, people with bowel or stomach issues, or strict vegetarians.
+B-12 deficiency is most common in people with bowel or stomach issues, or strict vegetarians.
 The diabetes drug metformin has also been shown to lower B-12 levels.